Due to the Severe Weather Warning issued for Wednesday 22 October by VicEmergency, there will be some impacts to Council services.

 Supporting actions to achieve this are:

 See below some of the work that Council is leading in this area.
-For more information visit Artisan Agriculture or our Healthy Landscapes pages.
+For more information visit our Healthy Landscapes pages.

 Indigenous plants are not only native to Australia, but they are plants that occur naturally in your local area.
 These plants are an important source of food and shelter for local fauna.
 They have co-evolved with the local environment so they can survive local rainfall patterns and soils.